 The Simon Perry character was later seen on a series of Twix adverts under the name Norm ("a break from the Norm").

 A camp Hollywood hairdresser with a pumpkin for a head who first appeared in the Series 1 Halloween episode.
 Clip

 A 3000-year-old woman who first appeared during Andy Crane's segment on Christopher Columbus.
 Puppeted by Steve Nallon (best known as Spitting Image's Margaret Thatcher), Cassie had left by the end of Series 1.
+Controlled and voiced by Steve Nallon.
 Clip

-Vanessa Hill remembers him as 'a strange man made of bits of old wool who couldn't talk but sort of whistled at you.'
+Vanessa Hill sums him up as 'a strange man made of bits of old wool who couldn't talk but sort of whistled at you.'
 Viewers were occasionally told that Woolly was "sad and spent", prompting a cry of "We love you, Woolly!" to perk him up.
-In one episode, he had a fight with Billy Box.
-Talking of which...
+In one episode, he had a fight with...